dscalzi/ExplosiveElytras/README.md

 These explosions can only be triggered if a player takes damage.
 This means that explosions can only occur if a player is in survival mode.
 Vertical impacts only cause explosions if fall damage is enabled as well.

 A Developer API is provided and actively maintained.
-More details on this are provided in the wiki.
-If you find anything is missing or should be changed about the API, please [let us know](https://bitbucket.org/AventiumSoftworks/explosiveelytras/issues?status=new&status=open).
+More details on this are provided below.

 ---